artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 ## Measurements

-All measurements are based on compilations in June 2023 with the **Arduino IDE 2.01** and the latest libraries for each MCU architecture.
+All measurements are based on compilations in June 2023 with the **Arduino IDE Version 2.1.0, 2023-04-19T15:31:10.185Z, CLI Version 0.32.2** and the latest libraries for each MCU architecture.

 ### RUN_LOOP_INTERRUPTED NO